hdugan/TVLakes_Sediment/READ_ME.md

 In terms of use scripts:
 R:

-"hotspot_analysis.R" <- this recreates hotspot plots of sediment coverage over TV Lakes "ice_drop_compared_to_sed.R" <- this recreates the comparison plot of drop in ice vs. previous years sediment cover "ice_thickness_model_east_lake_bonney.R" <- Ice thickness model (using heat equation) of ELB.
+_hotspot_analysis.R_ <- this recreates hotspot plots of sediment coverage over TV Lakes "ice_drop_compared_to_sed.R" <- this recreates the comparison plot of drop in ice vs. previous years sediment cover "ice_thickness_model_east_lake_bonney.R" <- Ice thickness model (using heat equation) of ELB.
 Very long script, requires download of LTER met data.
 "Surface_sediment_data_munging.R" <- this contains scripts to recreate the majority of plots in Chapter 1 of my thesis.